 Using 220 grit sandpaper, give the edges a little bit of sanding to make it batch the distressed look of the rest of the narrow bedside table.

 Step 9.
-Set ghost wood into upcycled bar stools.
+Set wood into stool bedside table as shelves.

-Just set the ghost wood onto the rungs of the upcycled barstools and VOILA…they are all the sudden now narrow bedside tables!
+Just set the ghost wood onto the rungs of the upcycled barstools and VOILA…they are all of a sudden now narrow bedside tables!

 This is where this bar stool upcycle project really starts coming together!
 I’m happy to report that the narrow bedside tables are the PERFECT height to function as tall nightstands next to our bed.